 After you have completed the bind process the table will appear on your form, and dummy columns and rows will be present to indicate the Table Widgets contents.
 You can then re-size and re-position the Widget as normal.
 Please note the attribute auto-resize row height.
 If you place this option 'on', then any manual modification to row height will not be persisted on re-connection.

 In Browse mode the Table Widget will display your data.
 Displayed data can show current results (Data -> Current Results - from the context menu in the browse mode) or selection, usually selected in other widgets bound to current data.
 Scroll bars will be present if necessary.
 The selected row, column or cell(s) will be highlighted.
 This selection controls the display of any other Widgets that are bound to Field from that Entity or any that are from Entities that are from child vertices in the Data Tree.
-See the documents on Relationships and Data Trees for a fuller explaination of how relational data is handled in Instant JChem.
+See the documents on Relationships and Data Trees for a full explanation of how relational data is handled in Instant JChem.

 Data in the Table Widget can be sorted by one or more column values.
 This operates similarly to the Grid View, and the sort directives are displayed in the column headers.